 2. Improved customer trust

-Since upgrading to EMV terminals is not mandatory, some businesses will likely not make the shift.
+Since upgrading to EMV-enabled credit card terminals is not mandatory, some businesses will likely not make the shift.
 However, this move could seriously impact their company.
 Credit card fraud and identity theft are two major concerns in the world today and customers want to protect their sensitive information by any means possible.
 Consumers want their transactions to be with enterprises they can trust and EMV compliance is one way to gain that credibility in clients' eyes.
 Even loyal customers may question their dedication to a company if the business is not considering a shift to an EMV terminal.

 To maintain and even increase consumer confidence and satisfaction, merchants should consider making the switch from a magnetic stripe to EMV terminal.
 Knowing that the business is taking the necessary steps to keep their data safe will go a long way with customers.
 This action will also keep enterprises competitive in their industry.